nagasudhirpulla/taming_python/blog/skills/flask_ssl.md

 "C:\Program Files\OpenSSL-Win64\bin\openssl.exe" req -x509 -newkey rsa:4096 -nodes -out cert.pem -keyout key.pem -days 3650
 ```
 * This command generates pem and cert files valid for 3650 days (10 years)
-* If git is installed in the windows machine, then openssl.exe can be found at `C:\Program Files\Git\usr\bin\openssl.exe`
+* If git is installed in the windows machine, then openssl.exe can be found at `C:\Program Files\Git\usr\bin\openssl.exe` .
+Using the below command, openssl in git can be used to generate the self-signed SSL certificate files
 ```bash
 "C:\Program Files\Git\usr\bin\openssl.exe" req -x509 -newkey rsa:4096 -nodes -out cert.pem -keyout key.pem -days 3650
 ```
-Using the above command, openssl in git can be used to generate the self-signed SSL certificate files

 ## Using .key and .pem files for HTTPS in flask
 * key and pem files can be generated from an SSL certificate or generated from a utility like OpenSSL